-However there is a lot of interesting vegan candy in Japan (of course there is always a question about whether the sugar was refined using animal bone char and whether the colouring agents were tested on animals).
-Let’s have a look and some of the common types of candy in Japan.
+However, there is a lot of interesting vegan candy in Japan (of course there is always a question about whether the sugar was refined using animal bone char and whether the colouring agents were tested on animals).
+Let’s have a look at some of the common types of candy in Japan.

-First, a couple that appear to be vegan, but which aren’t.
-They contain lac as a colouring agent.
+First, one that appears to be vegan, but which isn’t.
+It contains lac as a colouring agent.

 In Japan, some types of candy that would ordinarily contain gelatine contain agar (寒天- kanten) instead.
-For example the fruit jellies below.
+One example is the fruit jellies below.
 However it seems that many jelly beans made using agar also contain lactose, so are not vegan.

 • Fruits Up Jelly.
 Ingredients: Sugar, starch syrup, agar, oligosaccharide, starch, flavouring, colouring (red 102, yellow 4, yellow 5, blue 1, blue 2).
 Note: It is not known whether the flavouring is vegan.